-FUE is the individual harvest of follicular unit grafts using a sharp metal tube called a ‘punch’.
+FUE hair transplant in Turkey is the individual harvest of follicular unit grafts using a sharp metal tube called a ‘punch’.
 Small punch holes are left behind at the donor area which heal on their own within a few days.
 The most important determinant of the quality of FUE is the training and surgical skills of the surgical team.

 The FUE technique was introduced in the hope of preventing the linear scar in FUT and provide a ‘scarless’ method.
 However, the graft excision sites do heal leaving small scars which may be visible as either white dots or hairless spots on close examination.
 Although it is not true that FUE is a scarless technique, the scars can be close to invisible on a hairy scalp when performed with a good technique.